goadesign/model/README.md

                 Description(true)
             })

-            // Relationship defines a relationship style.
-All nested properties
+            // RelationshipStyle defines a relationship style.
+All nested
-            // (thickness, color, etc) are optional, see Structurizr - Notation
+            // properties (thickness, color, etc) are optional, see Structurizr
-            // for more details.
+            // - Notation for more details.
-            Relationship("<tag>", func() {
+            RelationshipStyle("<tag>", func() {
                 Thickness(42)
                 Color("#<rrggbb>")
                 Dashed(true)